INTRODUCTION

 PREVENTATIVE CARE AND VACCINATIONS

 Prenatal visits include preventative care measures, such as vaccinations, to protect you and your baby from diseases.
-Vaccines like the flu shot and whooping cough vaccine are often recommended during pregnancy.
+Vaccines like the flu shot and the whooping cough vaccine are often recommended during pregnancy.
 Your healthcare provider will also discuss strategies for maintaining a healthy pregnancy, such as nutrition, exercise and managing stress.

 PERSONALISED ADVICE AND SUPPORT

-Every pregnancy is unique and prenatal check-ups provide personalised care tailored to your needs.
+Every pregnancy is unique, and prenatal check-ups provide personalised care tailored to your needs.
 Whether you have a high-risk pregnancy or questions about specific symptoms, these appointments offer individualised advice.
 Your healthcare provider can recommend lifestyle changes, prenatal supplements or additional tests to ensure both you and your baby stay healthy.

 THE ROLE OF POSTNATAL PLANNING

 Prenatal check-ups also prepare you for life after delivery.
 Discussions about breastfeeding, postpartum recovery and newborn care equip you with the knowledge to navigate parenthood confidently.
-Planning for postnatal care ensures a smoother transition into the next phase, supporting both your physical and emotional wellbeing after birth.
+Planning for postnatal care ensures a smoother transition into the next phase, supporting both your physical health and emotional wellbeing after birth.

 THE LONG-TERM BENEFITS OF REGULAR CHECK-UPS